 Ian was formerly the Head of Landscape Architecture and principal research architect at Queensland University of Technology where he taught masters-level design studios and established Bushfire Resilient Building Design as an international field of applied research.

-Ian’s building designs have been featured on special episodes of ABC Television’s ‘The New Inventors’ and SBS ‘Insight’.
+Ian’s research and built designs have been acknowledged in international media including an exclusive 'profile' in the New York Times (April 2020).
+His building designs have also been featured on special episodes of ABC Television’s ‘The New Inventors’ and SBS ‘Insight’.
 In 2012 Ian was selected by the Australian Institute of Architects to represent innovative forms of practice at the Venice Architecture Biennale.
-Ian has designed homes and advised survivors of Victoria’s Black Saturday and contributed to the Royal Commission into that disaster.
-His recent built works have been in Shires of Denmark and Jerramungup in WA – the majority of which respond to the higher levels of bushfire attack: BAL-40 and Flames Zone (BAL-FZ).
+Ian has designed homes and advised survivors of Victoria’s Black Saturday and NSW's Black Summer and has contributed to the Royal Commission into Black Saturday.

 Ian’s expertise regarding the design of affordable housing for bushfire prone areas as been recognized with his appointment as an expert advisor to the Bushfire Building Council of Australia.
 He is the principal architect (concept design stage) of the BBCA's 'Fortis House'.